-Static maps are standalone images (in JPG or PNG format) that can be displayed on web and mobile devices without the aid of a mapping library or API.
+Static maps are standalone images in PNG format that can be displayed on web and mobile devices without the aid of a mapping library or API.
 They look like an embedded map without interactivity or controls.
-You can request a static map from the Mapbox Static API by providing a few parameters, including center coordinates, zoom level, rotation, tilt.
+You can request a static map from the Mapbox Static Images API by providing a few parameters, including center coordinates, zoom level, rotation, and tilt.
 Static maps may also include overlays like lines, markers, or polygons.
-Learn how to build a Static API request using the Static API playground.
+Learn how to build a Static Images API request using the Static Images API playground.

 <img alt='static Mapbox map of the San Francisco bay area' src='https://api.mapbox.com/styles/v1/mapbox/streets-v11/static/-122.337798,37.810550,9.67,0.00,0.00/1000x600@2x?access_token=YOUR_MAPBOX_ACCESS_TOKEN' >